 I am a Co-opted Governor and was appointed in December 2018.
 I currently work for The Yare Education Trust as their Estates and Facilities Manager and joined their central team in March 2018.
 Prior to that I worked for fourteen years as a School Business Manager at a Norfolk high school.
 My aim in being a governor is to utilise my qualifications and experience to support and constructively challenge the Headteacher and Leadership Team.
 As a governing body our aim is to ensure that Hillside Avenue Primary and Nursery School provides an environment where all pupils can thrive and flourish.

-Sarah is a senior lawyer who worked in corporate finance for 11 years at law firms in the UK and Australia, before moving into a general commercial role in the in-house legal team at Aviva in 2014.
+Sarah is a senior lawyer who worked in corporate finance for 11 years at law firms in the UK and Australia, before moving into a commercial role in-house at Aviva in 2014.
 Sarah became a Parent Governor in 2018 when her eldest daughter started at Hillside, and both of her daughters now attend the school.
-Sarah also serves on the Standards Committee.
-As a Governor, Sarah strives to ensure high standards of teaching and learning throughout the school, by actively contributing to all discussion, and providing robust challenge and collaborative support whenever needed.
-In her spare time, Sarah enjoys practising yoga, running, and exploring the Norfolk countryside with her family, and also has a keen interest in photography.
+Sarah was elected a Co-Opted Governor by the LGB in December 2021.
+Sarah also serves on the Standards Committee and is the school's nominated Wellbeing Governor.
+As a Governor, Sarah strives to ensure high standards of teaching and learning throughout the school, actively contributing to all discussion, and providing robust challenge and collaborative support whenever needed.
+In her spare time, Sarah is studying a part-time MBA at the University of East Anglia, and also enjoys practising yoga, running, and exploring the Norfolk countryside with her family, and has a keen interest in interior design and photography.

 Jo Love joined as Parent Governor in 2017, her daughter attends Hillside School.
 Jo has run her own marketing and PR business for the past 15 years and previous to that worked for national business advisors Grant Thornton in their communications department.
 Born and raised in Norwich, Jo moved to Oxford following her degree at Liverpool University, but returned to Thorpe in 2012.
 In her spare time, Jo enjoys making the most of our wonderful county and also plays tennis for Norfolk…veterans!